The Ultimate Configuration Management Tool? Lessons from a Mixed Methods Study of Ansible's Challenges: RQ3: Improving Ansible

-\emph{Advanced Programming Capabilities.} A group of participants called for the expansion of Ansible's programming model.
-While some participants advocated for \textit{more high-level language concepts} (n = 3) --- including real loops, complex conditionals, and synchronization primitives --- others (n = 4) stressed \textit{state management}.
+A group of participants called for the expansion of Ansible's programming model.
+While some participants advocated for \textit{more high-level language concepts} (n=3) (e.g., real loops, and complex conditionals), others (n=5) stressed \textit{state management}.
 E7, for instance, argued for ``functionality in Ansible to handle state management effectively'' and provided an extensive analysis of Ansible's state management limitations, saying, ``even though Ansible claims to be completely stateless, which is supposed to be its strength, I'm not so convinced.
-Without state management, it's challenging to handle certain problems.''.
+Without state management, it's challenging to handle certain problems.''

-\emph{Participant Experience Levels.} While some recommendations, such as providing \textit{more education}, were popular across experience levels, other priorities varied according to participants' familiarity with Ansible. \textit{Beginners} often highlighted the need for \textit{better onboarding} (n = 2) and \textit{rollback on failure} (n = 2).
-In contrast, \textit{Experienced} users (n = 4) tended to focus on \textit{improving speed} and other performance enhancements, reflecting the operational demands of managing more extensive infrastructures.